 Should You Put An Area Rug Over Carpet?

-One good reason is if you’re renting the place you’re staying in or otherwise don’t have the means to replace the carpet.
-Replacing an entire home’s worth of carpet can be expensive and time-consuming, so throwing a few carefully picked area rugs around the house can really spruce the place up.
+If you’re renting the place you’re staying in, or otherwise don’t have the means to replace the carpet, an area rug is a great way to add your own style.
+Replacing an entire home’s worth of carpet can be expensive and time consuming, so throwing a few carefully picked area rugs around the house can really spruce the place up.

-Another great use for an area rug is to cover up areas that are starting to look worn out — or keep them from getting worn out in the first place.
-Hallways, the area in front of the couch, or other high-traffic areas could benefit from an area rug to protect the carpet and keep it looking fresh.
+Another great use for an area rug is to cover up spots on the carpet that are starting to look worn out or to keep them from getting worn out in the first place.
+There are certain areas in the house that will definitely see higher foot traffic — in front of dressers and couches, in hallways, and on staircases — and you can stave off some wear and tear with a well-placed rug.

-Finally, do it if you want to!
-Your style is your own, and most home carpets are relatively neutral colors, so an area rug is a great way to add a splash of color.
+Finally, do it for style!
+Most home carpets are relatively neutral colors of beige, tan, gray, and similar shades, so an area rug is a great way to add a splash of color without the much more permanent decision of using a colored carpet.
 Plus, unlike your carpet, you can easily pick up and put down different rugs for different seasons, or as the mood takes you!

 Keep Size In Mind